 In today’s society, most of us agree that equality is important.
 Equality between genders, races, religion, sexuality.
-It’s/we see it as a human right, that people are judged by their actions and not by their looks, beliefs or who they love.
+We see it as a human right, that people are judged by their actions and not by their looks, beliefs or who they love.

 However.
 When it comes to building a family and raising children, the line often becomes blurrier and the inequality increases.
 Mothers take more time from work, both during paternity leave and sick days and make bigger sacrifices in their careers.
 Research shows it, and we know it from experience.